thompsons1234/remote-pay-android-go/README.md

 * Behavior change for RefundPaymentRequest - In the prior versions, a value of zero for the amount field would trigger a refund of the full payment amount.
 With the 1.1 version, passing zero in the amount field will trigger a validation failure.
-  Use FullRefund:boolean to specify a full refund amount.
+  Set fullRefund:boolean to `true` to specify a full refund.
 NOTE: This will attempt to refund the original (full) payment amount, not the remaining amount, in a partial refund scenario.
 * CloverConnecter now requires ApplicationId to be set via configuration of the third party application.
 This is provided as part of the device configuration